-Little boys and girls cannot control their home life.
+Little kids cannot control their home life.
 Unfortunately, many face barriers that are beyond their control.
 United Way’s community schools initiative works to remove The Barrier Beast for children in our community.

 United Way’s community schools initiative brings a wide range of resources directly into the school to support students and their families, removing barriers to learning so children can be successful in school... and life!
 Community Schools become hubs, rich with resources for students and their families.

 Community-based organizations serve as Lead Partners in community schools, helping to mobilize community assets and coordinate resources, in cooperation with school staff.
-Each community school’s Lead Partner employs a Director who works in close relationship with the principal and the Community School Leadership Team.
-The hiring of each Director is made possible through Corporate Partner support.
+The hiring of each Director is made possible through Corporate Partner and funding partner support.

 Community Schools rely on many partners, including school districts, social service organizations, businesses, the public sector, universities and more.
 Below are the key features that must exist for a successful Community School to be established.

-Commits to financial support for a minimum of three-year cycle; designates one (or more) employee champion to serve as liaison between corporate partner and community school, including engaging with the Community School Director to identify and oversee other employees as volunteers.
+The Corporate Partner commits to financial support for a minimum three-year cycle.
+They may designate a champion to serve as liaison to the Community School, including engaging with the Community School Director to identify and oversee other employees as volunteers.

-There are 10 United Way community schools serving 6,000+ kids in three Erie County School Districts: Erie’s Public Schools, Girard School District and the Iroquois School District.
+There are 16 United Way community schools serving 8,000+ kids in four Erie County School Districts: Erie’s Public Schools, Girard School District, Iroquois School District and Union City School District.